digital-culture-seminar/hunterstabler_poetry_repo/README.md

 ```
 At a touch sweet pleasure melteth like bubbles when rain pelteth;
 Then let winged fancy wander through the thought of every guest
-that each, as he had found a little noiseless noise among the em'rald tresses;
+that each had found a little noiseless noise among the em'rald tresses;
 While the ermine let music wander skittering round my ears.
 ```